Contact

 Application

-• Current status (doctoral candidate, junior professor or similar)
+• Current status (doctoral or postdoctoral researcher, Junior Professor etc.)

-Subject to sufficient funds being available, proposals will be processed in the order in which they are received.
+Subject to the availability of sufficient funds, the applications will be processed in the order in which they are received.

 The applicant will be informed of the decision by the Graduate Academy.